 • Romney’s mother was a Hollywood hopeful until George Romney successfully pressured her to quash those hopes to make more time for whelping.

 • Romney is partly named for Mormon scrillionaire J. Willard Marriott.

 • Mitt was a mediocre student and a dismal athlete.

 • I knew that Mitt had some relatives in Mexico.
 I did not know that they were the offspring of Mitt’s great-grandfather Miles P. Romney, who fled to Mexico during the great polygamy crackdown following the Civil War.
 It was not Miles’s idea but a direct order from church leaders, who thought it important that Miles live in a place where he could ball a full harem with impunity.

 • Mitt has said this about polygamy: “I must admit, I can’t imagine anything more awful than polygamy.”
 This is a failure of imagination.
 I can, in a split second, imagine lots of things more awful than polygamy.
 One, two, three, go!
 The Holocaust, guzzling a bucket of pus, a baboon fucking a human baby.
-I could quite easily go on but shall not.Dr.
-Gundry reveals the top 3 common foods that you would have never guessed were the cause of your fatigue.
+I could quite easily go on but shall not.Beverly Hills surgeon explains at home fix for crepey skin around the arms, legs, and stomach.

 • Detroit, where George ultimately moved, was once home to a polygamists’ prison where Miles Romney would have been incarcerated if he’d been brought to justice for that scene he had going down Mexico way.